 NOTE: If the applicant is otherwise qualified, the FAA may issue a limited certificate.
 This certificate will permit the applicant to proceed with flight training until ready for a medical flight test.
 At that time, and at the applicant's request, the FAA (usually the AMCD) will authorize the student pilot to take a medical flight test in conjunction with the regular flight test.
 The medical flight test and regular private pilot flight test are conducted by an FAA inspector.
 This affords the student an opportunity to demonstrate the ability to control the aircraft despite the handicap.
 The FAA inspector prepares a written report and indicates whether there is a safety problem.
-A medical certificate and statement of demonstrated ability (SODA), without the student limitation, may be provided to the inspector for issuance to the applicant, or the inspector may be required to send the report to the FAA medical officer who authorized the test.
+A medical certificate and statement of demonstrated ability (SODA) may be provided to the airman from AMCD/RFS office if the MFT is successful and the airman is otherwise qualified.